With x-mas fast approaching, we’re resurrecting this gift basket and dog toy organizer. It’s a cool project for the furry friends in your life!

 In the planter basket I showed you above, I incorporated rope handles into that one so it could be lifted.
 Since this basket is much larger and heavier, I decided to repurpose some door pulls instead.
 They were originally saved from our old cabinets and were yellow oak with gold metal.

-I painted them up to coordinate with the charm (I painted the oak black, then silver leafed and distressed the metal with more black).
-Hubs gave them a quick spray coat of varnish in the garage, which we let dry, before I mounted them onto the basket.
+I painted them to coordinate with the charm (I painted the oak black, then silver leafed and distressed the metal with more black).
+Hubs gave them a few quick spray coats of varnish in the garage, which we let dry, before I mounted them onto the basket.

 Measure to get both handles evenly positioned on each side the basket, ensuring you don’t cover up the charm on the front!
 You can insert toothpicks where you want the screws placed.
 I used some washers on the inside of the basket before feeding the screws through the weave of the basket.
 Use the toothpicks or thin needle nosed pliers to guide the screws through the weave and position the handles on each side.
 You’ll need a short screwdriver to attach the screws to the handles as the width is pretty narrow in the centre.